-At the University of Suffolk your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
+- At University of Suffolk, your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
 However, there may be additional costs associated with your course that you will need to budget for.
 See Course Costs.

 Also see How to Apply.